margaretmf/margaretmf.github.io/teaching.md

 And they're certainly not showing
 Any signs that they are slowing..." (pp. 84-85, "Charlie and the Chocolate Factory")

 * "There was a pause.
-Then suddenly, VIolet Beauregarde, the goofy gum-chewing girl, let out a yell of excitement/ 'By gum, it's gum!' she shrieked.
+Then suddenly, Violet Beauregarde, the goofy gum-chewing girl, let out a yell of excitement/ 'By gum, it's gum!' she shrieked.
 'It's a stick of chewing gum!'
 "Right you are!' cried Mr. Wonka, slapping Violet hard on the back.
 'It's a stick of gum!
 It's a stick of the most *amazing* and *fabulous* and *sensational* gum in the world!'" (pp. 93-94, "Charlie and the Chocolate Factory")

 "'The gum,' Mr. Wonka went on, 'is my latest, my greatest, my most fascinating invention!
 It's a chewing-gum meal!
 It's..it's...it's...that tiny little strip of gum lying there is a whole three-course dinner all by itself!'" (p.
 94, "Charlie and the Chocolate Factory")